Support in Adult Education and Training

 You may as you engage in education or training initiatives feel vulnerable and question the effectiveness of your academic pursuits, leading you to believe that you prior learning is inadequate for entry into your field.
 You could encounter intense emotions and disruptions during this time.
 It is essential for you to cultivate both internal and external resources and to prioritise self and social care.

-Holistic Support in adult education and training
+Holistic Support in Adult Education and Training

 Holistic support can assist you in managing your physiological and emotional stress levels (Tripping, et al. 2004).
 Furthermore, d’Errico (2000) acknowledges the advantages of education and training related to the law.
 Gaining an understanding of legal principles enables you to conduct preventive legal health checks.
 This information may be beneficial when pursuing access to housing, financial aid for students, and different types of support through civic engagement.